 - Micro & Macro Economics (university)

 The appraisal activities of MVA-Residential designees must be a function secondary to trading in real estate.
-Designees are required to maintain an active sales practice, must have at least five years of experience in residential real estate sales and submit:
+Designees are required to maintain an active sales practice, must have completed these courses:

 - Principles of Appraisal